aplbrain/MB_Point_Attractor/README.md

 # MB_Point_Attractor
-Code supporting paper "Recurrent connections enable point attractor dynamics and dimensionality reduction in a connectome-constrained model of the insect learning center"
+This is an implementation of the paper "Recurrent connections enable point attractor dynamics and dimensionality reduction in a connectome-constrained model of the insect learning center"